 \subsection{Related Works}

 \textbf{Structure-aware Experiment Design. } Experimental design originated in economics with basically model-free methods.
-In recent years, researchers in operations research and management science instead realize that there are many useful structures in operations scenarios to understand, analyze and improve experimentation. \cite{bojinov23design,hu2022switchback,ni2023design,jia2023clustered,xiong2024data} consider the switchback design under various scenarios, from temporal interference to spatial interference, from stationary environment to non-stationary environment, and from theory driven perspective to data driven perspective. \cite{glynn2020adaptive,munro2024treatmenteffectsmarketequilibrium,wagner21experimenting,bajari2021multiplerandomizationdesigns,ramesh22tsr, zhu2024seller,weng24exp} study the experiments happening on two-sided markets and a common practice is to model the system as a continuous-time Markov chain. \cite{li15thevalue} leverage the sparsity structure of cross-product demand elasticities to greatly reduce the number of experiments required. \cite{li2023experimenting} carefully take the queuing structure into account and propose efficient estimators under the stochastic congestion. \cite{xiong2023optimal} investigate multi-unit settings with varying treatment starting times. \cite{zhan2021off, zhan23policy} study the post-experiment inference for contextual bandits, which does not capture the state transition as our MDPs. \cite{simester20efficiently} pioneer at considering treatment structures and suggest comparing outcomes only for customers exposed to different treatment and control actions to improve efficiency empirically.
+In recent years, researchers in operations research and management science instead realize that there are many useful structures in operations scenarios to understand, analyze and improve experimentation. \cite{bojinov23design,hu2022switchback,ni2023design,jia2023clustered,xiong2024data} consider the switchback design under various scenarios, from temporal interference to spatial interference, from stationary environment to non-stationary environment, and from theory driven perspective to data driven perspective. \cite{glynn2020adaptive,munro2024treatmenteffectsmarketequilibrium,wagner21experimenting,bajari2021multiplerandomizationdesigns,ramesh22tsr, zhu2024seller,weng24exp} study the experiments happening on two-sided markets and a common practice is to model the system as a continuous-time Markov chain. \cite{chen2025b} investigate the A/B testing in e-commerce where the product stock-out can introduce extra bias. \cite{chen2025bias} analyze the bias of experiments for inventory control policies. \cite{li15thevalue} leverage the sparsity structure of cross-product demand elasticities to greatly reduce the number of experiments required. \cite{li2023experimenting} carefully take the queuing structure into account and propose efficient estimators under the stochastic congestion. \cite{xiong2023optimal} investigate multi-unit settings with varying treatment starting times. \cite{zhan2021off, zhan23policy} study the post-experiment inference for contextual bandits, which does not capture the state transition as our MDPs. \cite{simester20efficiently} pioneer at considering treatment structures and suggest comparing outcomes only for customers exposed to different treatment and control actions to improve efficiency empirically.
 Compared to theirs, we further incorporate complex transition dynamics and provide theoretical guarantees of estimations.
 The long-term effect with the long-term treatment under the short-term measurement is recently studied by \cite{huang2023estimating}.
 This paradigm of structure-aware experiment design has witnessed great success in theory and practice in above works with either significant reduction of bias or substantial improvement of efficiency.